bambooengineering/rifle/README.md

 # Payloads

 Payloads are expected to be hashes, identified by a company-wide unique id (a urn).
+These are indexed on store by exact words, and collapsed words if punctuation is in the middle of a word.

+E.g, given the following payload

+    O'Connor has telephone +(44)798765432?

+Any of the following search terms will match

+    O'Connor
+    Oconnor
+    +44798765432
+    +(44)798765432
+    0798765432     # <= Special case, UK phone prefixes are ignored

+# Fuzzy Matching

-These are indexed and can be searched by metaphone if fuzzy_matching is enabled.
+Items can be searched by metaphone if fuzzy_matching is enabled.
 That is, the search term need not be exact.

 E.g, given the following payload